This chapter addresses the following Geriatric Fellowship Curriculum Milestones: #9, #14, #29, #42, #53

 The myriad of possible interrelationships among these factors makes it difficult to ascribe specific causality for the loss of physical vigor or function.
 Thus, for example, preconceived societal notions about aging may predispose to greatly reduced expectations with regard to physical as well as mental performance.
 Such preconceptions may promote inactivity and disuse in women at an even earlier age than in men.
 With years of ensuing inactivity, disuse not only exaggerates and enhances any true age-related loss of endurance, strength, and flexibility, leading to further inactivity and disuse, but may also exacerbate previously subtle or subclinical conditions such as intra-abdominal obesity, glucose intolerance, osteopenia, hypertension, dyslipidemia, and coronary artery disease.
 These physiologic disorders, the drugs used in their treatments, and the associated functional impairments and disability can, in turn, further limit activity and continue a vicious downhill spiral.

 Physical activity level (and measured fitness) appears to be inversely related to the risk of mortality and is associated with a greater average lifespan.
 An inverse dose–response relationship has also been noted between physical activity and the risk of developing many chronic diseases including cardiovascular disease (CVD), stroke, hypertension, type 2 diabetes, osteoporosis, obesity, colon and breast cancer, depression, and dementia.
 Many of these reports included older adults.
-Despite the clear advantages to physical activity, only 35% of persons more than 60 years of age meet the Centers for Disease Control and Prevention recommendations for physical activity (ie, 150 min/week of moderate-intensity or ...
+Despite the clear advantages to physical activity, only 35% of persons more than 60 years of age meet the Centers for Disease Control and Prevention recommendations for physical activity (ie, 150 min/week of ...